 What is an Exporter of Record in a routed transaction?

-In a routed transaction, even though the buyer arranges and pays for shipping, the EOR still plays a vital part in ensuring the export process follows legal standards.
-This helps international trade deals go smoothly and follow the rules.
+Even though the buyer arranges and pays for shipping in a routed transaction, the EOR still has a vital role in ensuring that the export process meets legal standards.
+Understanding the role of EOR in routed transactions helps facilitate smooth international trade operations and compliance, ultimately benefiting all participants in the supply chain.

 Read more about the difference between shipper and exporter of record. and Fill out the Form Below for further inquiries.